Dcfgvy/cripton-project/README.md

 The app is up and running at https://cripton.app 💻

+## Philosophy

 ## Project Structure

-Cripton is split into 5 repositories, and a nice way to understand the structure is to look at this mind map:
+Cripton is split into 5 git repositories, and a nice way to understand the structure is to look at this mind map:

 ```mermaid
 mindmap